 The 2-second rule

 As a rule of thumb, there should be 2 seconds between you and the vehicle ahead to keep at a safe distance.
+This gap should be increased in poor weather to account for reduced grip and longer wet road braking distance.

 How to implement the 2-second rule